Local Entropy and Generic Multiplicity One Singularities of Mean Curvature Flow of Surfaces: Ilmanen's Analysis of Mean Curvature Flow Near Singularity

 As a result, we proved that $\Sigma$ is a smooth manifold besides a discrete set of points $\{p_1,p_2,\cdots\}$.
 By maximum principle, $\Sigma$ is actually smoothly embedded away from $\{p_1,p_2,\cdots\}$.
 Also note the self-shrinker's equation is the minimal surface equation in $\R^3$ with Gaussian metric, the standard removable of singularity theorem ( \cite{gulliver}, \cite[Proposition 1]{choi1985space}) implies that $\Sigma$ is actually a smooth embedded everywhere.

 Moreover, Ilmanen proved that away from the small neighbourboods of those curvature concentrating points, $M_i$ is decomposed to several layers, See \cite[p.24-27]{ilmanen1995singularities}.
 More precisely, there exist $r_i\to 0$ such that $M_i\backslash (\cup_{i=1}^k B_{r_i}(p_k))$ is the union of $m$ connected components.
-This is $Y_k$ defined by Ilmanen at \cite[p.24]{ilmanen1995singularities}.
-We can see it is the union of $m$ connected components by labelling the connected components by their height over $\Sigma$, and this can be done because $M_i$ is embedded.
-Each component is called a layer, which is homotopic to $\Sigma\backslash\{p_1,\cdots,p_k\}$, see the last paragraph of \cite[p.24]{ilmanen1995singularities}.
+Each component is called a layer, which is homotopic to $\Sigma\backslash\{p_1,\cdots,p_k\}$.
 As $i\to \infty$, each layer converges to $\Sigma$ as Radon measure. \end{proof}

-\begin{remark} Ilmanen's proof relies on some arguments only hold for surfaces in $\R^n$.
-For example the generalized Gauss-Bonnet theorem and Simon's graphical decomposition theorem; The smoothness also relies on the fact of maximum principle and embeddedness of the flow.
+\begin{remark} Ilmanen's proof relies on some arguments which only hold for surfaces in $\R^3$.
+For example the generalized Gauss-Bonnet theorem and Simon's graphical decomposition theorem.
+The smoothness also relies on the fact of the maximum principle and embeddedness of the flow.
 Hence the proof only works when the family of surfaces are embedded surfaces of codimension one.
 Thus the proof of smoothness and embeddedness of the tangent flow only works for surfaces in $\R^3$ flowing by mean curvature.

 In \cite[p.28]{ilmanen1995singularities}, Ilmanen also gave an example to show that in higher codimensions the tangent flow may not be smooth.
 So far it is not known whether the tangent flow of a family of closed smooth embedded hypersurfaces in $R^{n+1}$ flowing by mean curvature is smooth for $n>2$. \end{remark}